 Former Jets player Muhammad Wilkerson arrested for DWI

-Former New York Jets defensive end Muhammad Wilkerson is charged with driving while intoxicated after his arrest in New York City.
+Former New York Jets defensive end Muhammad Wilkerson was charged with driving while intoxicated after his arrest Saturday in New York City.

-A police spokesman says the 29-year-old was arraigned Saturday in Manhattan Criminal Court and released on his own recognizance.
+A police spokesman told The Associated Press that the 29-year-old, 6-foot-4 player was arraigned in Manhattan Criminal Court and released on his own recognizance.

-In addition to DWI, he's accused of ignoring a stop sign and driving while ability-impaired.

 His attorney, Alex Spiro, did not immediately respond to a request for comment.

-It was not clear when the Linden, New Jersey, resident is to appear in court again.
+The Linden, New Jersey, resident is scheduled to appear in court July 8, according to court records.

-Wilkerson played for the Jets from 2011 to 2017, and with the Green Bay Packers last year.
-He's now a free agent.

 Comments